 Freelance Websites

-Nowadays, most enterprises have moved online or had an integrated part of their operations to an online platform.
-Schools, hospitals, large and even small businesses have moved some of their activities online and, thus, the accounts for the rapid increase in legit online jobs.
+Nowadays, most enterprises have moved online or integrated their operations into an online platform.
+Schools, hospitals, and large and even small businesses have moved some of their activities online and, thus, accounts for the rapid increase in self-employed jobs from home.

-Online jobs are jobs that can be delivered on an online platform without necessarily having to be present in an office setting.
-Since these online tasks arise often and require different skills to solve, skills which would cost firms a lot of resources to equip their employees with, there has been an increasing dependence on freelancing.
+Online jobs can be delivered on an online platform without necessarily being present in an office setting.
+Since these online tasks arise often and require different skills to solve, which would cost firms many resources to equip their employees with, there has been an increasing dependence on freelancing.

-Freelancing is a sort of arrangement whereby an individual offers his/ her services to a client for an agreed period, and in return is paid compensation for their services.
-Freelancing jobs usually take short durations to be completed, but in some cases, long contracts are spanning several years.
+Freelancing is a sort of arrangement whereby an individual offers their services to a client for an agreed period, and in return, is paid compensation for their services.
+Freelancing jobs usually take short durations to be completed, but in some cases, long contracts span several years.

 This continued reliance on freelance services has necessitated the creation of freelancing sites.
-These are sites through which potential clients having projects can meet skilled freelancers to complete the projects for them.
+These are sites through which potential clients can meet skilled freelancers to complete the projects for them.

 As a freelancer, you’ll need to join a freelancing site to access a vast pool of jobs as well as to build your client base.